Q: I am not very tech-savvy. Can I still join the group?

 A: Anybody with hearing difficulties!

-Q: What if I don’t wear hearing aids, can I still join the group?
+Q: If I don’t wear hearing aids, can I still join the group?

 A: Yes.
 Some patients chose not to wear a hearing aid or the audiologist does not recommend a hearing aid(s).
 Anybody with hearing difficulties can benefit from the program.